ModelEarth/aws/AWS/README.md

 [AWS Terminology](terminology.html) |
 [Notes on Aurora DB and SageMaker](notes.html)

 We're hosting on AWS.
-You can also use Azure, Firebase, [See more, plus helpful routing info](https://create-react-app.dev/docs/deployment/)
+You can also use Azure, Firebase, [See more, plus helpful routing info](https://create-react-app.dev/docs/deployment/).
+And see [more host discussion](https://dev.to/dsteenman/where-should-i-host-my-static-website-66a).
 Also see [monorepo setup](https://aws.amazon.com/blogs/mobile/set-up-continuous-deployment-and-hosting-for-a-monorepo-with-aws-amplify-console/) which could be used for ballotnav's 2 repos.
 <br><br>